LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_deploy_years (Site type file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [deploy_year](#deployment_years--propagating-parameter) for more details on what this parameter represents.
-In this file, this is a list of integers representing which years the specified method can be deployed on for the given site type.
+In this file, this is a list of integers representing which years the specified method can be deployed on for every site of the given site type.

 This parameter can also be set in the following files: